elsanussi-s-mneina/phonetics-modeling/README.md

 This project was started by Elsanussi S. Mneina on July 25, 2019.

+## How to execute the code, and write your own.

-## How to build / generate executables
+## How to use
 You will need Haskell.
 I suggest getting the Haskell Platform if you are new to the language.
 You will need Haskell Stack.

 https://www.haskell.org/platform/

-To build you need to use the terminal, make sure you are in this directory (where this README file is)  and type
+You need to use the terminal, make sure you are in this directory (where this README file is)  and type

+To start an interactive environment where you will be able to execute the
+code:

+`stack -- ghci`

+To build (generates an executable file), use the following command:

 `stack build`

-To run type:
+To run the executable type:

 `stack run`